benstopford/expiring-map/README.md

 ###Notes on Requirements

 ####1.
 Write clean, simple, correct code.
-I tried to keep it simple.
-The cache is two functional classes.
+The cache is two useful classes.
 The Map itself and an Expiry Service.
-A unit test for each and a small acceptance test that links it all together for the happy path only.
+There are unit tests and a small acceptance test that links it all together for the happy path only.

 ####2.
 The ExpireMap interface may be called concurrently by multiple threads.
 The interface includes synchronization.
-There is a (probably slightly superfluous) test for this.
+There is a test for this  (somewhat superfluous) .

 ####3.
 ExpireMap should only take space proportional to the current number of entries in it.
 Each not-expired entry in the map will consume space for a single hashmap entry (key and value) as well as an additional ExpiryEntry.
 The Expiry entry has a fixed overhead of an additional pointer to the key and a long for the expiry time along with overhead for the data structure itself.

 ####4.
 The timeout should be enforced as accurately as the underlying operating system allows.
-5. Write the code in java or C++.
+Write the code in java or C++.
 If in java, it's ok to use data structures in java collections, but try to avoid using any of the built-in schedulers.
 The ExpiringMap uses nanotime to track elapsed time between the entry being inserted and its expiry.
 This is coupled with nanosecond control on a the wait() method used to pause the expiry process when it is not required.